Disclaimer

 🌹 LOURDES, FRANCE: ST. BERNADETTE SOUBIROUS

 Just outside of the Sanctuary of Lourdes is a quaint museum dedicated to St. Bernadette, the celebrated visionary of the shrine.
-Here, historic photos and a few relics tell the life-story of the Saint and chronicle her apparitions in the Sacred Grotto.
-It was a worthwhile experience to have visited this attraction.
+Here, historic photos and a few relics tell the life-story of the Saint and chronicle her 18 apparitions of the Blessed Virgin Mary in the nearby Sacred Grotto.
+It was definitely worth the time to have visited this attraction and to have venerated her second class relics displayed there.
+St. Bernadette, pray for us!

 Personal items used by St. Bernadette